ferdinandmartin/pulse-php7/README.md

-# pulse-php7
+# adive-php7
 Pulse Framework for PHP7

-# PULSE Framework 1.2.1
+# Adive Framework 1.3.2
-Pulse7 is a PHP 7 Framework based in the concepts of Symfony2, Slim, Codeigniter and Smarty.
+Adive is a PHP 7 Framework based in the concepts of Symfony2, Slim, Codeigniter and Smarty.

-This version includes a development toolkit to generate entities, control forms and databases, PULSE is an ambitious project, which aims to turn the "coding" in "design".
+This version includes a development toolkit to generate entities, control forms and databases, Adive is an ambitious project from Schben, which aims to turn the "coding" in "design".

 # DevToolkit login
 The path to DevToolkit is in admin/dashboard.